todschmidt/camp_calendar/README.md

 -   **Amazon SQS (Simple Queue Service)**: The API Gateway forwards incoming webhook payloads to an SQS queue.
 This decouples the ingestion of bookings from their processing, ensuring that no notifications are lost even if the processing logic fails or is temporarily unavailable.
 -   **AWS Lambda**: This is the core of the application.
 The Lambda function is triggered by new messages in the SQS queue.
 It parses the booking information and then creates a corresponding reservation in Checkfront and an event in Google Calendar.
 -   **Amazon SNS (Simple Notification Service)**: If the Lambda function fails to process a booking after several retries, the message is sent to a Dead-Letter Queue (DLQ).
 An SNS topic is subscribed to this DLQ, which then sends an email notification to an administrator, flagging the issue for manual intervention.
+    This is also used to handle incoming emails to sync@YOURDOMAIN which then simply adds an event to the SQS queue to trigger the sync process.
 -   **Amazon EventBridge**: Triggers the Lambda function on a recurring schedule to perform routine checks, such as verifying credentials or syncing data that may have been missed.
 -   **AWS Secrets Manager**: Securely stores all necessary credentials (Checkfront API keys, Google API tokens), which are fetched by the Lambda function at runtime.
 -   **Terraform**: The entire AWS infrastructure is defined as code using Terraform, allowing for repeatable and